The First Tithe

 Further details of this second tithe were given in Deuteronomy 14:24–29: “But if the journey is too long for you, so that you are not able to carry the tithe, or if the place where the LORD your God chooses … is too far from you, when the LORD your God has blessed you, then you shall exchange it for money, take the money in your hand… And you shall spend that money for whatever your heart desires… you shall eat there before the LORD your God, and you shall rejoice, you and your household.
 You shall not forsake the Levite who is within your gates, for he has no part nor inheritance with you.”

 God designed that the second tithe would encourage the practice of true religion.
-And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deuteronomy 12:12, 18).
-For the Lord was their portion (Duet.
-10:9).
+And He ordained that the Levites, should be invited to these feasts for they were without territorial inheritance among the Israelites (Deuteronomy 12:12, 18) and the Lord was their portion (Deuteronomy 10:9).
 In addition to the Levites, the fatherless and widows were also invited to these celebrations (Deuteronomy 16:11, 14; 24:17, 19; 26:12).

-Thus, a generous spirit was to be shown to God’s servants and those who were in need (Deut.
-12:7, 12, 18; 14:29).
+Thus, a generous spirit was to be shown to God’s servants and those who were in need (Deuteronomy 12:7, 12, 18; 14:29).
 The efforts were to bring gladness and happiness to both the giver and the receiver.
 It was the will of God to distribute cheer and joy among His children.

-And the Lord gave other laws for assisting the needy (Lev.
-19:9, 10; 23:22).
+And the Lord gave other laws for assisting the needy (Leviticus 19:9, 10; 23:22).
 Those who didn’t own a land were given the privilege of gleaning from the fields, farms and the orchards.
-The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could bless his own heart with God’s favor (Prov.
-11:24).
+The landowner was to spare the gleanings, and thus help the poor and provide for their needs, and at the same time could bless his own heart with God’s favor (Proverbs 11:24).
 These laws were applicable the first 6 years of the 7-year cycle during which harvests were grown.

 In His service,